kuhuhalder/intro-microservices/README.md

 # intro-microservices

-In this tutorial, we built two microservices that communicate with each other using REST.
+In this tutorial, we built two different microservices that communicate with each other using REST.
 We also used Docker to containerize the services and Docker Compose to run them together.

 ## Prerequisites